beam-pyio/beam-pyio.github.io/content/blog/2024/sqs-pyio-intro/index.md

 >> purge existing messages...
 ```

 Note that the following warning messages are printed if it installs the grpcio (1.65.x) package (see this [GitHub issue](https://github.com/grpc/grpc/issues/37178)).
-You can downgrad the package version to avoid those messages (eg `pip install grpcio==1.64.1`).
+You can downgrade the package version to avoid those messages (e.g. `pip install grpcio==1.64.1`).

 ```bash
 WARNING: All log messages before absl::InitializeLog() is called are written to STDERR